Your Company is Losing Money to

 The $2.8M Problem Hiding in Plain Sight

-• Who are your outlier-thinking contributors, and why they disengage and leave
+• Who your outlier‑thinking contributors are, and why they disengage and leave

 • Where performance systems penalize cognitive variance

-• Where productivity and retention leaks can show up
+• Where productivity and retention leaks show up

 Neuroinclusive Friction Assessment™